straeter/TransformerSurgery/README.md

 - ablate attentions in any layer
 - ablate head, residual stream or MLP
 - only apply to a fixed position
-- zero out or doublle attentions
+- zero, double or flip attentions
 - load and apply custom hooks

 ## Custom hooks